Special Educational Needs & Disabilities

 12. Who can I contact for further information?

-For matters concerning academic progress please contact your child’s subject teachers.
-For most pastoral concerns, your child’s Form Tutor and/or Head of Year are the appropriate contact.
-However, if you have a specific pastoral concern; please contact either of the two Pastoral Heads: Mrs Ellie Sykes responsible for KS4, Ms Chandler responsible for KS3 or Mrs Sara Miller who has whole-school responsibility.
+For matters concerning academic progress please contact relevant subject teachers.
+For most pastoral concerns, the relevant Form Tutor and/or Head of Year are the appropriate contact.
+However, if you have a more significant pastoral concern; please contact either of the two Pastoral Heads: Mrs Ellie Sykes responsible for KS4, Ms Chandler responsible for KS3 or Mrs Sara Miller who has whole-school responsibility.

 As SENCO, I am the point of call for anything concerning SEND and can be contacted via email: rstewart@presales.herts.sch.uk

 Alternatively contact the Head teacher, Mr Warren.
-Parents are also able to speak to the Chair of Governors, Jackie Harvey, or the SEND link governor, Howard Freed.
+Parents/carers are also able to speak to the Chair of Governors, Jackie Harvey, or the SEND link governor, Howard Freed.

 The Complaints Procedure and all relevant policies are available on the school website.

-13. How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?
+13. How will the school prepare and support my child/the child I care for to join the school, transfer to a new school or the next stage of education and life?

 The Year 7 pastoral team and SENCO work closely with primary schools and families of Year 6 students to facilitate the smooth transfer to secondary school.
 Transition support is also available for new students joining us mid-year; this might include an initial visit to the school and a meeting with the SENCO and other relevant members of staff depending on the student’s needs.
 Prior to starting Presdales, some students may benefit from having a Pupil Passport put in place to explain to teachers the needs of the child and how those needs are going to be met in the classroom.

 For some students, additional targeted support may be needed – which will be agreed in consultation with the student, their parents/carers and outside agencies, if required.
-These students who are on tiers 3-5 of our new tiered system of SEND support.
+These students will be on tiers 3-5 of our tiered system of SEND support and will also be placed on our SEND register while targeted support is in place.

 14. How are the school’s resources allocated and matched to children’s special educational needs?